joncamp/quicklink2dotnet/QuickLink2DotNet/Examples/README.txt

 	examples will complain about not being able to find the QuickLink2 DLLs when you try to run them.

-	2. Run "Calibrate" before running the other two examples, because it generates the password file that is required for the other two programs to work.
+	2. Run Calibrate2 before running GazeInfo2, VideoViewer2 or Stopper, because
+	it will generate the password file that they require.